 Explore Bidwell Park

-With a big breakfast in your belly, explore one of the nation’s most spectacular municipal parks — Bidwell Park Add to Itinerary.
+With a big breakfast in your belly, explore one of the nation’s most spectacular municipal parks—Bidwell Park.
 Created by the generous donation of Annie Bidwell, wife of Chico founding father John Bidwell, the park extends from downtown Chico 11 miles into the foothills.
-You can access the park directly from downtown Chico — exploring tree-lined running trails and bike paths—or drive to the upper park above Manzanita Avenue, where more serious hiking and mountain biking trails await—as well as beautiful swimming holes.
+You can access Lower Park directly from Downtown Chico—exploring tree-lined running trails and bike paths—or drive to Upper Park above Manzanita Avenue, where more serious hiking and mountain biking trails await—as well as beautiful swimming holes.
 Hike North Rim Trail, accessed at the Parking Lot B in upper park, to experience great views of the park and Chico.
 Off of this trail you will find “Monkey Face,” a picturesque rock outcropping that marks a great turnaround spot.
 If you are hot and sweaty after the hike, stop and take a dip at one of the many swimming holes along Big Chico Creek, including Bear or Alligator holes.

 If Bidwell Park’s forest seems oddly familiar, it may be because portions of The Adventures of Robin Hood (1938) with Errol Flynn were filmed under the park’s impressive oaks.